openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Components
 ********************

-Fullstack, Devstack, and the Analytics Devstack all include the following edX components.
+Fullstack, devstack, and analytics devstack all include the following edX components.

 * The Learning Management System (LMS).